flemm0/PM566_project/README.md

 “no” are very similar in both plots.

 <img src="README_files/figure-gfm/plot source of food-1.png" style="display: block; margin: auto;" /><img src="README_files/figure-gfm/plot source of food-2.png" style="display: block; margin: auto;" />
+The sources of food in which people obtain the highest amount of sugar on average include vending machines, convenience stores, and fundraisers sales, whereas people obtain the lowest amount of sugar on average from fish, restaurants and mail order purchases.
+As for saturated fa, people obtain the highest amounts from recreational facilities, fundraiser sales, and fish, whereas the lowest amounts are obtained from coffee, mail order purchase, and vending machines.
+These results makes sense, as non-dairy drinks usually do not contain fatty acids, and fish are high in omega-3 fatty acids.

 #### What foods are associated with high sugar or high saturated fatty acids?

 <img src="README_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />
+The bar chart above plots the top 30 most common food or drink items in the data set recorded to contain over 33.11 grams of sugar, and is ranked by how often they occur in the data.
+It is interesting to see that the top four most common high-sugar content items are soft-drinks, and that 21 out of 30 of the items are a type of beverage.

 <img src="README_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />
+The bar chart above plots the top 30 most common food or drink items in the data set recorded to contain over 8.51 grams of saturated fatty acids, and is ranked by how often they occur in the data.
+Commonly occurring food items in this plot are pizza and dairy products (including ice cream, milkshakes, cheese, and milk).

 #### Preliminary Conclusions